flatpak/flatpak-docs/docs/first-build.rst

 To verify that the build was successful, run the following::

-  $ flatpak-builder --user --install build-dir org.flatpak.Hello.yml
+  $ flatpak-builder --user --install --force-clean build-dir org.flatpak.Hello.yml
   $ flatpak run org.flatpak.Hello

+This second time we passed in ``--force-clean``, which means that the previously created ``build-dir`` directory was deleted before the new build was started.

 Congratulations, you've made an app!